 Wendell and Wild is one of the most ambitious and bizarre films of the 2020s.
 It is also the second Netflix movie to premiere at TIFF this year that uses hot sauce as blood.

-Wendell and Wild is available now on Netflix.
-Same will go for Glass Onion: A Knives Out Mystery starting on December 23.
-It was the other Netflix film that premiered at TIFF this year that used hot sauce as blood.
+*And, for what it’s worth, Glass Onion: A Knives Out Mystery was the other Netflix film that premiered at TIFF this year that used hot sauce as blood.